embatbr/cassy_n_ribs/report.md

 # Report

 In this markdown file I report how the test was answered.
-This format was chosen for being human readable.
+This format was chosen for being human readable (and renderable to html).
 This report and the codes written can be found in the Github repository [cassy_n_ribs](https://github.com/embatbr/cassy_n_ribs) (the name is to keep a low profile).

 ## Learning

 I used many sources (documentation, books and tutorials - Kiyu Gabriel's was specially useful) to understand how Cassandra works *under the hood* (needed before running any tests).
-Also, I had to learn how to used the [Python driver for Cassandra](https://github.com/datastax/python-driver) and [Jmxterm](http://wiki.cyclopsgroup.org/jmxterm/).
+Also, I had to learn how to used the [Python driver for Cassandra](https://github.com/datastax/python-driver) to connect with the database and [JMXTerm](http://wiki.cyclopsgroup.org/jmxterm/) to record the metrics during the stress test.

 ## Tools Used